2cdsdc/ArmRobotABB/README.md

 # CADmodelinng
 CAD 3Dprojects and designs and simulation projects
 <br>
-I upload solidworks and ansys and cream files and silumation projects
+I upload solidworks and ansys and creo files and silumation projects